A decade of Learning and Growth with the Melton Foundation

-Hi There!
-My name is Vigneshwar Shankar and I am a Senior Fellow of the Melton Foundation from Bangalore, India.
+“Hi There!
+My name is Vigneshwar Shankar, and I am a Senior Fellow of the Melton Foundation from Bangalore, India.
 Way back when I joined the Foundation, we were both still in our teens.
-Looking back over the years, to me the Melton Foundation is that organization with which I have been associated for the longest period of time, completing one decade this year.
+Looking back over the years, to me, the Melton Foundation is the organization with which I have been associated for the longest period of time, completing one decade this year, and I’m eagerly looking forward to the next many decades as well.
 In my early days as a Junior Fellow (JF), both the Foundation and I were still figuring out our purpose, vision, and calling.
 After all this while, we both certainly find a lot more clarity on our focus today, relative to 10 years ago.
-However, in some ways, there’s still more left to be defined as we move forward.
+However, in some ways, there’s still more left to be defined as we move forward.”

-Vigneshwar Shankar currently works as Associate Vice President, Office of Management at Darashaw, and is a Business Manager with over 5 years of experience across Consulting, Corporate Strategy, and Performance Management in the Indian Financial Services Industry.
+Vigneshwar Shankar currently works as Associate Vice President, Office of Management at Darashaw, and is a Business Manager with over five years of experience across Consulting, Corporate Strategy, and Performance Management in the Indian Financial Services Industry.
 He is also an active member of our network of global citizens and has been a part of the Melton Foundation’s Grant Committee for the last five years.

 When asked about his journey so far as a Melton Fellow, he candidly shares,

-Why did I join the Melton Foundation?
+Why did I join the Melton Foundation (MF)?

 When I was a Junior Melton Fellow, it would have been an enormous task for me to articulate my reasons for joining the Foundation.
-Fortunately enough, that did not matter as I was one of the few people to nonetheless be given the opportunity to become a Melton Fellow and I am grateful for everything that followed.
+Fortunately enough, that did not matter as I was one of the few people to be nonetheless given the opportunity to become a Melton Fellow, and I am grateful for everything that followed.

 - A sense of community